jfehlig/LabsConf2020/JourneyToVMsInContainers.md

 # Camp I: Virtlet

-[Virtlet](https://github.com/Mirantis/virtlet) is a Mirantis sponsored project that essentially transforms a Kubernetes node from one that run containers to one that runs virtual machines.
+[Virtlet](https://github.com/Mirantis/virtlet) is a Mirantis sponsored project that essentially transforms a Kubernetes node from one that runs containers to one that runs virtual machines.
 Virtlet enables virtualization in Kubernetes by replacing the container runtime with one tailored for virtualization.